Professor of Economic Psychology and Director Emeritus

 - SOAS University of London

 - Russell Square: College Buildings

-Professor Paul Webley took office as Director and Principal of SOAS in August 2006.
+Professor Paul Webley took office as Director and Principal of SOAS in August 2006 and continued in the role until September 2015.
 Previously, he served as Senior Deputy Vice-Chancellor at the University of Exeter, UK.

 Professor Webley’s undergraduate and postgraduate education was at the London School of Economics.
 Following a short term at the University of Southampton, he moved to the institution that was to become his academic and professional home for 26 years, the University of Exeter.
 At Exeter he held several senior positions including Head of the Department of Psychology, Head of the School of Psychology and, latterly, Senior Deputy Vice-Chancellor.

 He was a member of the Editorial Board of the Journal of Economic Psychology and former President of the International Association for Research in Economic Psychology.
 His research has examined the contribution that psychology can make to our understanding of problems that have traditionally been seen as the concern solely of economics.
 He has co-authored 10 books, contributed chapters to a further 65 and has written over 75 scholarly articles on a wide range of topics at the intersection of economics and psychology.